hyperledger/caliper/docs/vNext/Architecture.md

 If your SUT is already deployed an initialized, then you only need Caliper to execute the rounds and nothing else.
 Luckily, you can configure every stage one-by-one whether it should be executed or not.
 See the [flow control settings](./Runtime_Configuration.md#benchmark-phase-settings) for details.

 The above figure only shows the high-level steps of executing a benchmark.
-Some components are omitted for the sake of simplicity, like the monitor and worker progress observer components.
-To learn more about the purpose and configuration of these components, refer to the [Monitors and Observers](./MonitorsAndObservers.md) documentation page.
+Some components are omitted for the sake of simplicity, like the resource and transaction monitor components.
+To learn more about the purpose and configuration of these components, refer to the [Resource and Transaction Monitors](./ResourceAndTransactionMonitors.md) documentation page.

 ### The worker process